-If (and when) you feel confident twist the angle on the blade so it is in reverse for the opposite cuts as shown in the images.
-This method only requires only a 90 degree angle change.
+If (and when) you feel confident twist the angle on the blade, so it is in reverse for the opposite cuts as shown in the images.
+This method only requires a 90-degree angle change.
 This can be created by either moving your body and approaching in a different position or by moving the peel.

 A single stroke gives a much cleaner look but if the first cut isn’t deep enough then a second cut can be made.

 30 degrees is the standard scoring angle for bread.
-Some bakers will increase the angle to 45 degrees for baguettes and breads where the opening of the cuts is important.
-Though it is debatable whether the larger angle should be viewed as an improvement.
+Some bakers will increase the angle to 45 degrees for baguettes and bread where the opening of the cuts is important.
+Though it is debatable whether the larger angle is an improvement.

-As soon as the cuts are made the bread should enter the oven.
-It is important that the oven spring pushes the bread upwards therefore it is important that there is no delay in getting the bread to the oven.
-For the cuts to open out properly and the bread to rise in the oven it is important that steam is created in the oven.
+As soon as the cuts are made, the bread should go into the oven.
+It is important that the oven spring pushes the bread upwards therefore it is important that there is no delay.
+For the cuts to open out properly and the bread to rise add steam to the oven.

-Making the cuts at the right angle is a bit of a challenge and can take a little practice.
+Making the cuts for baguettes at the perfect angle is a bit of a challenge and takes a little practice.
 It’s important that the dough is proofed to the perfect point as well.
-The dough shouldn’t be gassy.
-We want the oven spring to be quite powerful and open up the cuts nice and evenly.
+The dough shouldn’t be overly gassy as you want the oven spring to be quite powerful and open up the cuts.

-There should be 5-8 cuts in a full size baguette (unlike my diagram!).
+There should be 5-8 cuts in a full-size baguette (unlike my diagram!).
 The cuts should be made from the top, working downwards starting around 1/4 from the edge.
-The cut should be made at diagonally at a 30 degree angle.
+The cut should be made diagonally, at a 30-45 degree angle.
 The next cut should start higher than the previous one ends.

 Using a curved French lame is often preferred for scoring baguettes.
 The curved cuts will open up nicely to create a diamond shape that is magnificent on the eye.

 This is covered in detail in the how to get an ear post.
-Simply take a dough that has been well fermented but under proofed and cut in the half moon pattern.
-Use plenty of steam and the bread will open up like an ear when baked.
+Simply take a dough that has been well fermented but slightly under-proofed and cut in the half-moon pattern.
+Bake with plenty of steam and the bread will open up like an ear when baked.